 Remember when you worked on SEO and lived and died by your placement in Google?
 Happy days if you ranked #1 for relevant keywords!
 It meant increased traffic and increased revenue.
-Today however, it’s different.
+Today, however, it’s different.
 We diversify.
 We look at more sources for generating traffic and revenue.
-Now, we use Adwords and create identities across social platforms like Twitter, Facebook, Instagram and Pinterest.
-Gone are the days sites are living and dying by their Google Rankings.
+Now, we use Adwords and create identities across social platforms like Twitter, Facebook, Instagram, and Pinterest.
+Gone are the days where sites are living and dying by their Google Rankings.
 Organic isn’t one of the cool kids anymore.
 It’s so 2013.

 Or is it?

 Undoubtedly, diversification is a must, and – if you are smart with your digital marketing plans, no longer are you at the mercy of Google.
 However, did we forget about our organic listings and how beneficial they can be?